Norman Lowell: Political descriptions

 Because of comments denigrating African migrants to the country as well as his reliance on anti-Semitic rhetoric and conspiracy theories about Jews, Lowell has been described as racist, an extremist, and a Nazi sympathizer.
 Lowell uses the parlance of white nationalists elsewhere and states that he is a racialist.
 Lowell argues that he is "neither a Nazi nor a Fascist nor a Neo-Nazi" and that he would be "booted out of a Nazi party within five minutes" because he's "a strong libertarian", but he has, nevertheless, described Mein Kampf as "The Book" and Adolf Hitler as "The Hero", and called the Nazi Holocaust a "holy hoax".
 He has also praised Iranian president Mahmoud Ahmadinejad.
+He has also expressed support for eugenics, saying he supports the euthanization of disabled children and "horribly deformed" people.

 Books

 Lowell is the author of Credo: A Book for the Very Few, Imperium Europa – A Book that Changed the World, Aristocratic Manifesto for Imperium Europa (Arktos, 2019), and Jesus the Usurper: Murderer of Christ.